-If you want to add extra categories - for example if you are based in areas with large Sikh or Turkish populations and want to know how your services are affecting them - you will first need to consider some important points.
-If you are to be able to compare your data with census data, it is best to introduce any new categories as sub-groups of an appropriate main group.
+If you want to add extra categories - for example, if you are based in areas with large Sikh or Gypsy Traveller populations and want to know how your services are affecting them - you will first need to consider some important points.
+If you are to be able to compare your data with census data, it is best to introduce any new categories as subgroups of an appropriate main group.
 However, there are cases where the new category will not fall under any single main category.
-The Office for National Statistics (ONS) has identified a range of 'write-in' responses (where, under 'other ... please write in', people have defined themselves in their own way) that fall under several main headings, for example 'Sikh'.
+The General Registry Office for Scotland (GROS) has identified a range of 'write-in' responses (where, under 'other ... please write in', people have defined themselves in their own way) that fall under several main headings, for example 'Sikh'.
 If you decide to include this as an extra category, we would advise you to consult as widely as possible on the main category within which the new category should be included.
 Even if a new category seems clearly to be a sub-category of just one main group, you need to think about how you will introduce the new category.
-For example, if you include a new category for Somalis, and include them as a subgroup of Black African, how will you designate the rest of the Black African category?
+For example, if you include a new category for Somalis, and include them as a sub-group of Black African, how will you designate the rest of the Black African category?
 You should also remember, before adding any categories, that you will need to be able to make valid comparisons with census data.
-We would advise you to consult us and the Integration and Harmonisation Division of the ONS, which is still analysing the patterns of write-in responses from the census and identifying possible clusterings of responses.
+We would advise you to consult us and the Integration and Harmonisation Division of the Office for National Statistics (ONS), which is still analysing the patterns of write-in responses from the census and identifying possible clusterings of responses.